 Questions?
 See our H-1B Cap Gap FAQs for more information.

 In the OPT Workshops we provide an overview of the OPT application process, expectations for reporting while on OPT, timelines, reminders, etc. Workshops will take place via Zoom.

 Friday, April 7, 2023

 Meet with an OIA Adviser on Zoom to review your OPT application!
 Similar to Quick Question Advising, students will be admitted from the waiting room in the order in which they entered.
 These sessions are meant for students who would like an adviser to look over their online I-765 before they submit it to USCIS.

 When can I apply for OPT?

 Post-Completion OPT: You can apply up to 90 days before and up to 60 days after the program end date listed on your I-20.
-See the OPT application section for more information.
+See the OPT application section or use our OPT date calculator for more information.
 You will not be eligible for post-completion OPT if you leave the U.S. after your program end date and have not applied for OPT.

 Pre-Completion OPT: You can apply up to 90 days before your requested employment start date.

 Can I split up my OPT into multiple segments?